Meet the team at Jurassic Bark, Newbury

 Aslan - This bundle of fluff is one of the noisiest dogs I have ever met and has a personality bigger than a T-Rex.
 He loves everyone and is overjoyed at every visitor we have to the house.
 Every toy is his favourite one, and he would play with them for hours on end if he could.
 Life is just the most exciting thing ever for my little boy.

 These beautiful dogosaurs are where it all started for me.
-Left to right - Cole, Rascal, Piper, and Phoebe, who is still going strong.
+Left to right - Cole, Rascal, Piper, and Phoebe.
 Rascal was our first dog - he would stop to sniff every single blade of grass on a walk, and was an excellent ratter.
 He would've caught more if it weren't for Cole, who used to run around after him thinking it was a game.
 Cole was the softest dog I have ever met, and he loved everything about life.
 Him and Aslan would have got along famously.
 Piper was a very loving girl, she would always be there if you were sad, to lick your tears clean.
+Phoebe sadly passed away on New Years Eve 2017.
+She came along on all our pack walks up until that point and trotted along at the back (or got carried!)
+She was one of the sweetest dogs I have ever had the pleasure of spending time with.
 They meant the absolute world to me and will always hold a special place in my heart.

 Artwork credit to Tara Jessi Photography.

 RIP to our lovely Tilly.
 We adopted her in January 2017 from Dogs Trust Newbury, but sadly lost her in December 2017.
 She was absolutely lovely - totally deaf, and suffered from cushing's disease which is why she lost so much of her fur, but she was just adorable and loved being around the other dogs at our pack walks.